Mobility and weather — seasonal challenges and solutions

 Summer presents a different set of challenges.
 Heat depletes energy faster.
 Humidity makes walking harder.
 For someone taking certain medications, heat can be dangerous.
 Dehydration comes on subtly and can cause dizziness, weakness, and falls.

-The key with summer is establishing hydration as a non-negotiable habit.
+The CDC reports that adults 65 and older are more vulnerable to heat-related illness and death than any other age group, accounting for the majority of heat stroke fatalities each year.
+Hydration needs to be a non-negotiable habit.
 Many older adults don't drink enough water.
 They don't feel thirsty the way younger people do.
 But their bodies still need water, especially when they're active in heat.
 Your parent should drink water regularly, not just when they feel thirsty.
 This means water with meals, water during activities, water throughout the day.

 Heat itself can be dangerous for someone on certain medications, particularly those affecting blood pressure or heart function, or for someone with heart or breathing conditions.
 If your parent is affected by heat sensitivity, early morning or evening walking is better than midday walking.
 The cooler parts of the day feel better and are safer.